Random Access Protocol with Channel Oracle Enabled by a Reconfigurable Intelligent Surface: The Channel Oracle Module

-Unfortunately, the integral above does not admit a closed-form solution and we had to resort to numerical solutions.
-With the Fourier series of the signal of interest in hand, we now evaluate its finite average power as follows~\cite{Proakis2006}

-where in (a) we used the subadditivity property of the absolute value.
-As expected, this result gives us an upper bound for the value of Term 3 in Eq. \eqref{eq:training:codebook:signal-expression}, which meets the expected array gain of $M_x$ coming from the \gls{ris} elements along the $x$-dimension.
-Based on average power conservation, we propose a heuristic approach to approximate the maximum spatial frequency of the signal.
-First, by the Parseval's relation~\cite{Proakis2006} and the above result, we have that
+where $u(\theta\DL_r)$ is the rectangular function with $u(\theta\DL_r)=1$ if $\theta\DL_r\in[0,\pi/2]$ and $0$ otherwise.
+First, we remark that the Fourier series of this signal exists because it satisfies the weak Dirichlet conditions~\cite{Proakis2006}, having finite energy in one period.
+Thus, the Fourier series of $a_{k}(\theta\DL_r)$ can be written as \cite{Proakis2006}:~$a_k(\theta\DL_r)=\sum_{i=-\infty}^{\infty} c_k(i) e^{j2\pi i F_0\theta\DL_r},$ whose coefficient $c_k(i)\in\mathbb{C}$ is calculated as in eq.~\eqref{eq:training:codebook:fourier-coefficient} at the top of this page.
+Unfortunately, the integral in eq.~\eqref{eq:training:codebook:fourier-coefficient} does not admit a closed-form solution and we had to resort to numerical solutions.
+With the Fourier series of the signal of interest in hand, we can now evaluate its \emph{average power} $P_{a_k}\in\mathbb{R}_+$ as in eq.~\eqref{eq:training:codebook:avg-power}~\cite{Proakis2006}.
+In eq.~\eqref{eq:training:codebook:avg-power}, we used the subadditivity property of the absolute value in (a).
+As expected, eq.~\eqref{eq:training:codebook:avg-power} gives us an upper bound for the power contribution from Term 3 in eq. \eqref{eq:training:codebook:signal-expression}, which meets the expected array gain of $M_x$ coming from the \gls{ris} elements along the $x$-dimension.
+Now, based on average power conservation, we propose a heuristic approach to approximate the maximum spatial frequency of the signal.
+First, by the Parseval's relation~\cite{Proakis2006} and the above results, we have that

-Let $0\leq\epsilon\leq1$ parameterize the notion of conservation efficiency of the average power, \emph{i.e.}, the percentage of the error we commit due to the approximation.
-The smallest symmetric interval of the coefficients of the series that ensure the desired power efficiency is
+Let $0\leq\epsilon\leq1$ be an \emph{efficiency parameter} that parameterizes the notion of conservation efficiency of the average power $P_{a_k}$, \emph{i.e.}, it measures the percentage of the error we will commit due to the approximation.
+Then, the smallest symmetric interval of the coefficients of the series that ensures a desired power efficiency $\epsilon$ is given by:

 where the existence of a solution is ensured by the fact that the infinite sum of coefficients is bounded in \eqref{eq:training:codebook:avg-power-bound}, $\exists I^{\epsilon}_k \in\mathbb{Z}_{+},\,\forall k$.
-Thus, the maximum spatial frequency can be approximated as:
+Thus, the maximum spatial frequency $F_{\max}$ can be approximated as: